KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - posterize
     - Video Effect
     - Stylize
-    - Posterizes image by reducing the number of oclors used in image (frei0r.posterize)
+    - Posterizes image by reducing the number of colors used in image (frei0r.posterize)
   * - pp
     - Video Effect
     - Utility